ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

 ---
-title: Profile the Performance of Machine Learning models on Arm
+title: Profile the Performance of AI and ML Mobile Applications on Arm

 minutes_to_complete: 60